yope/cbgelite/README.md

 ### Building the cython extension

-To build the cython modules, do this
+To build the cython modules, do this:

 ```bash
 python3 setup.py build_ext --inplace